Coding-Devil/Coding-Devil/Readme.md

 ### I'm a 20 year old Computer Science Engineer🌟

-"In the digital realm, I’m not just an engineer; I’m a storyteller, a code wizard with Python as my wand, and data science my spellbook.
-Frontend development isn't just work—it's where I paint the future, pixel by pixel, turning data into dreams and challenges into triumphs."
+"In the digital realm, I’m not just an engineer; I’m a storyteller, a code wizard with Python as my wand 🪄, and data science my spellbook.
+Frontend development isn't just work, it's where I paint the future, pixel by pixel 🧱, turning data into dreams and challenges into triumphs🦾"

 - 🔭 I'm focused on refining my expertise in Data science & Full Stack
 - 📑 Currently diving into learning advanced concepts of Machine Learning